paninski-lab/lightning-pose/README.md

 "YYYY-MM-DD/HH-MM-SS/", "YYYY-MM-DD/HH-MM-SS/",
 ]
 ```
 where you specify the relative paths for `hydra` folders within the `lightning-pose/outputs` folder.
 Then from command line, run:
 ```console
 foo@bar:~$ python scripts/launch_diagnostics.py
 ```

+As with `Tensorboard`, click on the link provided in the terminal to launch the diagnostics
+in your browser.

 ### Option 2: Override from command line
 Specify `hydra_paths` in the command line, overriding the `.yaml`:
 ```console
 foo@bar:~$ python scripts/launch_diagnostics.py eval.hydra_paths=["YYYY-MM-DD/HH-MM-SS/"]
 ```
-where again, `hydra_paths` should be a list of strings with folder names within `lightning-pose/outputs`.
+where again, `hydra_paths` should be a list of strings with folder names within
+`lightning-pose/outputs`.
+As with `Tensorboard`, click on the link provided in the terminal to launch the diagnostics
+in your browser.

 ## Predict keypoints on new videos
-With a trained model and a path to a new video, you can generate predictions for each frame and save it as a `.csv` or `.h5` file.
+With a trained model and a path to a new video, you can generate predictions for each
+frame and save it as a `.csv` or `.h5` file.
 To do so for the example dataset, run:

 ```console